 Stored procedure (function) is a set of statements that resides on server side and can be executed.
-Using dbForge Fusion you can create, edit, execute and delete stored procedures.
+Using dbForge Studio you can create, edit, execute and delete stored procedures.

 Once you have saved a procedure, its name can not be changed.

-To use default values of stored routine parameters delete the parameters with default values in the Edit Parameters dialog.
+To use default values of stored routine parameters delete the parameters with default values in the Edit Parameters dialog box.